Why hire a doula?

 We trust your body.

-“Our bodies have deep knowing that we, as a species, are from nature — just as the tree knows how to grow, you also know how to do the things that your body was designed to do.
-But sometimes we need a little support to remember and trust.”
+“Our bodies have deep knowing that we, as a species, are from nature — just as the tree knows how to grow, you also know how to do the things that your body was designed to do.”

 — Ali Carr, Wild Grace